Accounting report

 Abstract

-Regional Electric companies are organizations that pursue both social and financial goals in order to fulfill the assigned missions, so fulfilling the accountability due to their dual goals is of fundamental importance.
-In this research, by examining the information needs of the users of the financial ...
+Regional Electric companies are organizations that pursue both social and financial goals in order to fulfill their assigned missions, so fulfilling accountability for their dual goals is of fundamental importance.
+In this research, by examining the information needs of the users of the financial reports, ...

 Read More